De La Rue

 As an organisation we are fully committed to ensuring that the highest ethical standards are embedded throughout our business and we act with complete integrity in every transaction we undertake.
 This is supported by De La Rue’s company values and Code of Business Principles and is reflected in our approach to risk management and tax risk.

 Responsibility for tax governance and strategy lies with the Chief Financial Officer, with oversight of the Board and the Audit Committee.
-Application of the strategy on a day to day basis is managed by the Tax Director, with support from the in-house tax team.
+Application of the strategy on a day to day basis is managed by the Director of Tax, Treasury and Investor Relations, with support from the in-house tax team.

 De La Rue’s in-house tax department is staffed by qualified, experienced tax professionals, and they undertake the majority of tax activities.
 The tax team will identify, manage and where possible eliminate tax risk.
 The tax team will seek external tax advice where there is a need for specialist guidance and support.